 Spring time is the perfect time to get the house in order.
-The evenings are lighter, the weather is drier and warmer and there a 3 bank holiday weekends for extra time to throw yourself into that bit of decorating or spring cleaning you’ve been talking about for ages!
+The evenings are lighter, the weather is drier and warmer and bank holiday weekends for extra time to throw yourself into that bit of decorating or spring cleaning you’ve been talking about for ages!

 What we must all remember is that those jobs you have planned, no matter how big or small, are types of physical activity.
 This is a good thing; your body will thank you for being active!
 However, it is also a classic time for those little niggles to aggravate or for your body to shout ‘SOS’.
 These incidents are most common in people who are not used to being physically active day to day, those that have not fully prepared their bodies for the job at hand and those that have suffered previous injuries.

 Here are some helpful hints and tips to ensure your body avoids those DIY disasters:

 - Taking care of your back begins before you get your hands dirty.
 Do some warm up exercises to get your muscles ready for the task ahead.
 Rolling the shoulders forwards and backwards and in large circular movements will prepare the upper body.
 By lying on the floor and pulling your knees up to your chest you can stretch and prepare your lower back.
 Simply leaning your neck slowly from side to side (ear towards shoulder) can warm your neck up too.

 - Ensure that you are using the right equipment for the task at hand.
 This will mean that the equipment does the work for you, reducing the strain on your body.